Is IKEA Furniture Non-Toxic? Here’s The Truth

 Right away looking at this product, you can see it’s made using engineered wood like particleboard and fiberboard.

-The problem we have with these is that each of these materials is heavily processed and has the potential to off-gas toxic chemicals.
+The problem is that each of these materials is heavily processed and has the potential to off-gas toxic chemicals.

 Not to mention, they are nowhere near as durable as solid wood which means they won’t last as long, meaning you’ll be replacing this bookshelf sooner than you should have to.